alexus37/switch/README.md

 # Switch

-This project controls the switch of the <.
+This project controls the switch of the attic.
-The first chip is a esp8266 https://arduino-esp8266.readthedocs.io/en/latest/installing.html and the sound chip is the following one
+The first chip is an esp8266 https://arduino-esp8266.readthedocs.io/en/latest/installing.html and the sound chip is a DY-SV5W